romeorizzi/TALight/README.md

 This repository offers the TALight core plus some example problems working under it.
 Have a look at our `tutorial collection` (see [next section](#explore-the-example-problems-in-our-tutorial-collection)) to get a feeling about the kind of didactic problems you can cook up yourself with TALight, or what are their main features and advantages.

+# The Wiki for this repo

+This repo has a Wiki.
+Right now this README.md file is out of order, you better go to the [Wiki](https://github.com/romeorizzi/TALight/wiki/EN_Home) that is more structured.

 # Set-up your access to TALight services.

 TALight has a client/server architecture.
 There are more options on how you can access TALight problems and services: